 Another thing to consider when picking out a knife is to find a blade shape that suits your intended use for the knife.
 There is a wide variety of blade profiles that range from “pretty good at most things” to “extremely specialized.”
 You don’t want to use a Karambit to open your mail, trust me.
 Check out our guide to knife blade types for more detail.

-- Clip Point – often also called a Bowie.
+The Clip Point shape is often also called a Bowie.
 All Bowies are clip points; not all clip points are Bowies!
 It features a portion of straight spine that transitions into a concave curve to the tip, and compared to a Drop Point it has a finer tip – which is better for fine piercing work, but easier to break.

-- Recurve – This describes the shape of a sharpened edge on a knife and can be applied to various blade shapes.
+A Recurve blade describes the shape of a sharpened edge on a knife and can be applied to various blade shapes.
 A recurve means that instead of a single convex curve from the ricasso to the tip, at some point along the blade the sharpened edge transitions from convex to concave.
 This effectively increases the amount of cutting area versus blade length as well as provides a “well” to pull materials like rope into when pull-cutting.
 It’s also a pain to sharpen.

-- Dagger – a Dagger grind is fully symmetrical, the point level with the centerline of the blade, and sharpened on both sides.
+A Dagger blade shape is fully symmetrical, the point level with the centerline of the blade, and sharpened on both sides.
 This is used as a combat knife.
-Usually found on fixed blades or out the front knives as it would be very impractical on a folder.
+Usually found on fixed blades or out the front (OTF) knives as it would be very impractical on a folder.

-- Spear Point – a spear point is very similar to a Dagger grind, but features a false edge on the backside and sometimes has slight asymmetry.
+A Spear point is very similar to a Dagger grind, but features a false edge on the backside and sometimes has slight asymmetry.
 These are more common on folding knives as there isn’t a sharp edge protruding when closed.

 There are a number of opening methods for folding knives, and many of them are capable of one-hand opening with little or no practice.
 Other opening methods are more common to two-hand-opening knives like slipjoints.
 It’s best to try a few and see what works best for your own personal preferences.